-• Do not attend the Club if you have visited Victoria in the last 14 days.
+• Do not attend the Club if there is any chance you may have been incontact with someone who has, or might have coronavirus, in the last 14 days.

 • Please check the Latest NSW Health COVID-19 news and updates.

-• Only members and Sailing School customers may visit the Club.
+• Only members, Sailing School customers, volunteers, and staff may visit the Club.
 No public or guest access allowed.

-• We have provided contact tracing forms in the foyer.
-Please record your name for each and every visit to the Club.
+• We have provided two forms of contact tracing QR Codes in the foyer.
+Record your details, on one of these methods, for each and every visit to the Club.

 • Members may remove and return craft to storage.

 • Comply with government regulations regarding social distancing.
-Keep 1.5 metres apart and allow 4 square metres per person.
+Keep 1.5 metres apart and allow 4 square metres per person indoors.

 • Please rig outside the yard if possible.
 You may rig in the yard but if you do so please move out of the yard asap.